US Official: War Widening to the West of Ukraine Was Anticipated

 Ukraine’s Deputy Prime Minister Iryna Vereshchuk said only nine of 14 humanitarian corridors were open Saturday.

-About 13,000 people were evacuated along the routes that had been agreed upon as safe passage exits for civilians, according to Vereschuk.
+About 13,000 people were evacuated along the routes that had been agreed upon as safe passage exits for civilians, according to Vereshchuk.

 Also Saturday, a Russian missile attack destroyed a Ukrainian air base in the city of Vasylkiv, according to Mayor Natalia Balasynovych who said an oil depot also was destroyed.